carlosmalt/radossim/README.md

-# Bufferbloat.py - Simulate RADOS OSD/BlueStore request streaming
+# Simulate RADOS OSD/BlueStore request streaming

+With the focus on understanding parallels to bufferbloat.